exth/SwiftData-ToDo-Practice/README.md

 # SwiftData-ToDo-Practice

-A practice project built to learn SwiftData and MVVM architecture.
-Focus on functionality, not design
+A practice project built to learn SwiftData, MVVM architecture, and Unit Testing (XCTest).
+Focus on functionality and code reliability, not design.

 ## Screenshots
 <p>